aitoroses/floxide/docs/architecture/event-driven-workflow-pattern.md

 # Event-Driven Workflow Pattern

-This document describes the event-driven workflow pattern in the Flowrs framework.
+This document describes the event-driven workflow pattern in the Floxide framework.

 ## Overview

-The event-driven workflow pattern extends the Flowrs framework to support asynchronous, event-based processing.
+The event-driven workflow pattern extends the Floxide framework to support asynchronous, event-based processing.
 This pattern is essential for building reactive systems that respond to external events in real-time.

 ## Core Concepts